Camila Bordonaba

 Camila Bordonaba Roldán (born September 4, 1984) is an Argentine actress, singer and theater director.
-She is known for her performances in the series Chiquititas, Rebelde Way, El Patrón de la Vereda, Atracción x4 en Dream Beach and for having been part of the pop-rock band Erreway along with Felipe Colombo, Benjamín Rojas and Luisana Lopilato.
+She is known for her performances in the series Chiquititas, Rebelde Way, Floricienta, El Patrón de la Vereda, Atracción x4 and for having been part of the pop-rock band Erreway along with Felipe Colombo, Benjamín Rojas and Luisana Lopilato.

 Biography

 Camila was born on September 4, 1984, in El Palomar, Buenos Aires province.
 Her father Juan Carlos Bordonaba is a grocer and her mother Nora Roldán is a podiatrist.
 She has two older siblings, Melina and Rodrigo.

 Career

 In 1987 she made her television debut when she was only three years old in the musical program Canta Niño, joining the cast with her older sister, Melina.

-She sang in "La banda de Canta Niño" and also sang some songs as a soloist, such as «Señora Vaca» with which she did the casting, «Será como mamá y papá», «Somos el mundo» (Spanish version of We Are the World by Michael Jackson), the original in English, «Estrelinha» in Portuguese and «Pubbli-pubbli-pubblicità» and «La Ciribiricoccola», both in Italian with her sister.
+She sang in "La banda de Canta Niño" and also sang some songs as a soloist, such as "Señora Vaca" with which she did the casting, "Será como la mamá guevo y papá", "Somos el mundo" (Spanish version of "We Are the World" by Michael Jackson), the original in English, «Estrelinha» in Portuguese and «Pubbli-pubbli-pubblicità» and «La Ciribiricoccola», both in Italian with her sister.
 At age eight she began studying acting.
 She previously practiced rhythmic gymnastics and participated in competitions.
 At twelve she began her career as an actress in the children's telenovela Chiquititas, created and produced by Cris Morena, with Nadia Di Cello being the actresses who lasted the longest in the cast.
 She participated from 1996 to 2001 in the theatrical seasons of it.
 In 2001 she filmed her first film called Chiquititas: Rincón de luz starring Romina Yan and Facundo Arana.
 In 2002 and 2003, she starred alongside Benjamín Rojas, Luisana Lopilato and Felipe Colombo in the Rebelde Way series, a fiction for adolescents created and produced by Cris Morena.
-At the same time, she joined the musical band named Erreway, along with her co-stars, and published the first album "Señales".
-With the success of the series and the band begins the "Señales Tour" presenting the songs of the album throughout Argentina, along with the more than fifteen musical performances of "Rebelde Way, el show", which includes the final concert, carried out at the Gran Rex theater in Buenos Aires.
-In 2003 Erreway released his second album entitled "Tiempo" and started the "Nuestro Tiempo" tour.
+At the same time, she joined the musical band named Erreway, along with her co-stars, and published the first album Señales.
+With the success of the series and the band begins the "Señales Tour" presenting the songs of the album throughout Argentina, along with the more than fifteen musical performances of Rebelde Way, el show, which includes the final concert, carried out at the Gran Rex theater in Buenos Aires.
+In 2003 Erreway released his second album entitled Tiempo and started the "Nuestro Tiempo" tour.
 She traveled to Israel, giving eighteen concerts at the Nokia Sport Center Stadium in Tel Aviv, along with the cast of the series.